Listed in Australia 14 November 2002, re-listed 5 November 2004, 3 November 2006, 1 November 2008, 29 October 2010 and 12 July 2013.

-(Also known as: Al-Faran, Al-Hadid, Al-Hadith, Harakat ul-Ansar, Harakat ul‑Mujahideen, Harakat ul-Mujahidin, HuA, HuM)
+(Also known as: Al-Faran, Al-Hadid, Al-Hadith, Harakat ul-Ansar, Harakat ul-Mujahideen; Harakat ul-Mujahidin)

-The following information is based on publicly available details about Jamiat ul‑Ansar (JuA), formerly known as Harakat ul-Mujahideen (HuM), the name that is still commonly used for the group.
-To the Australian Government’s knowledge, these details are accurate and reliable and have been corroborated by classified information.
+This statement is based on publicly available information about Jamiat ul‑Ansar (JuA), formerly known as Harakat ul‑Mujahideen (HuM), a name that is still commonly used for the group.
+To the Australian Government’s knowledge, this information is accurate and reliable and has been corroborated by classified information.